pupsicola/Pupsi-BRC-Shader/README.md

 - emission hue shift, scrolling, rotation, and masking
 - glow masking and cycling
 - flipbook textures and masking
-- two shaders are included, one for opaque rendering as well as alpha clipping, and the second for partial transparencies
+- three shaders are included, the main shader for opaque rendering as well as alpha clipping, the transparent shader for partial transparencies, and the silhouette outline shader for a new secondary outline and overlay effects.

 ### Instructions for use:
-Simply download and drop the shader file into the project folder of your choice and select "Pupsi BRC Shader" or "Pupsi BRC Shader Transparent" from the shader selection dropdown for the material you're using.
+Simply download and drop the shader file into the project folder of your choice and select "Pupsi BRC Shader", "Pupsi BRC Shader Transparent", or "Pupsi BRC Shader Silhouette Outline" from the shader selection dropdown for the material you're using.

 Feel free to submit suggestions for new features.